amolbedade08/ai-question-mapping/README.md

 Total Marks
 ```

-The evaluator uses only the supplied rubric criteria.
+The evaluator uses the supplied rubric criteria to evaluate the student's answer.

 For each criterion, the evaluation records: